lewark/gui.lua/docs.md

 A text area for editing multi-line text.
 Very buggy.
-TODO: rewrite, use virtual lines for text wrapping also allow wrapping to be disabled
+TODO: rewrite, use virtual lines for text wrapping and allow wrapping to be disabled

 ### TextArea(root, cols, rows, text)